crccheck/dotfiles/sublime-text-2/Packages/Theme - Soda/README.md

 * Attribution example: Based on Soda Theme by Ian Hill (http://buymeasoda.com/)

 * Naming guidelines: If you create and distribute a derivative theme, please give your theme a unique and original name that does not directly include "Soda Theme" (or a close variant) in the main project title, repo name or Package Control name.

-The theme contains some icons from the excellent [Pictos](http://pictos.drewwilson.com/) series by Drew Wilson which I have a license for.
-Any use of these icons, other than for the purpose of the theme itself, would need to comply with Drew's [icon licensing agreement](http://stockart.drewwilson.com/license/).